[K8s] Deploying Nginx + PHP-FPM on K8s and accessing it with your own domain

 *Note

-: This time we are using the Kubernetes engine of Docker Desktop for Windows
+: This example uses the Kubernetes engine in Docker Desktop for Windows

-, so name resolution also uses the local hosts file.
+, which means name resolution will also use the local hosts file.

-This article does not explain the basic components of Kubernetes (K8s) (Deployment, Service, etc.).
+This article does not explain the basic components of Kubernetes (K8s), such as Deployment and Service.

-→ If you are unfamiliar with the terminology, please refer to the detailed explanation below.
+→ If you are unfamiliar with the terminology, please check the following link for a detailed explanation:

 [Introduction] Setting up nginx on Kubernetes and displaying the default page

-Now, let's move on to explaining each file.
+Now, let's move on to the explanation of each file.

-(By the way, I've been writing k8s for as long as I can remember.)
+(By the way, I've been writing "k8s" ever since I can remember.)

 Directory structure